microsoft/api-guidelines/Guidelines.md

 PUT https://api.contoso.com/v1.0/databases/db1
 ```

-In this scenario the databases segment is processing the PUT operation.
+In this scenario, the databases segment is processing the PUT operation.

 Services MAY also use the hybrid defined below.

 ### 13.2.
 Stepwise long running operations
-A stepwise operation is one that takes a long, and often unpredictable, length of time to complete, and doesn't offer state transition modeled in the resource.
+A stepwise operation is one that takes a long, and often unpredictable, length of time to complete, and doesn't offer state transition modelled in the resource.
 This section outlines the approach that services should use to expose such long running operations.

 Service MAY expose stepwise operations.